 Information for families in Suffolk

-To find out about local services and support for children, young people and families across the county, telephone the Suffolk Families Information Service on 0845 60 800 33.
+To find out about local services and support for children, young people and families across the county, telephone the Suffolk Families Information Service on 0345 60 800 33 (read about the change from 0845 to 0345 numbers).

 If you are worried that a child or young person is at risk of abuse, harm or neglect, please call Customer First on 0808 800 4005 (free from landlines and most mobiles) and explain that you have a child protection concern.